MDJML/jekyll-site-example-1/_posts/2016-09-30-welcome-to-master-of-culture.markdown

 For the time being it will be the place that I publish my work on Watson API projects - data mining topics, issues, trends, events and individuals of cultural significance.

-I hope this blog serves as a unique perspective on topics of interest, and also chronicles my works in attempting to improve qualitative analysis in A.I. and machine learning.
+I hope this blog serves as a unique perspective on topics of interest, and also chronicles my works in attempting to learn how to improve qualitative analysis in A.I. and machine learning.

 I in no way claim to be THE master of culture, but I am an M.S. in Applied Anthropology, and the name was available, so I found it apropos and a slight stroke to the ego.